The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 The Vancouver Opera Company Shows

-Vancouver Opera is the second biggest opera company in Canada, the first being the Canadian Opera Company in Toronto.
-Vancouver Opera started in 1958 and has since grown into one of the premier performing arts organizations in not just the Lower Mainland but all of Canada.
+Vancouver Opera is the second-largest opera company in Canada, behind the Canadian Opera Company in Toronto.
+Vancouver Opera began in 1958 and has since grown into one of the premier performing arts organizations not just in the Lower Mainland but across all of Canada.

-Nearly all the mainstage productions for Vancouver Opera are held at Queen Elizabeth Theatre.
+Nearly all Vancouver Opera’s mainstage productions are held at the Queen Elizabeth Theatre.
 The theatre is located at 630 Hamilton Street downtown and seats nearly 3,000 people.

 For tickets and the company’s official website see vancouveropera.ca.